 Thus we focus on the United States House of Representatives, because representation in the House is a metric that is comparable nationwide.
 We measure Black political efficacy using both descriptive and substantive congressional outcomes.
 Descriptive representation is the extent to which a group is represented by individuals of that same group.
-However, descriptive representation does not always equal substantive representation, or representation that furthers the political interests of that group.
+However, descriptive representation does not always equal substantive representation, or representation by individuals who share the political interests of the group.
 Our outcomes are the following: